Jscina/Wavebot/README.md

 ## 🎯 How It Works

-- The camera captures a live video feed.
+- The camera captures a live video feed (either from PiCamera or USB camera).
 - The DNN face detection model finds faces in the frame.
 - Based on the face's position, eye servos (X/Y for each eye) move to track it.
 - If no face is detected for 5 seconds, the eyes reset to center.
+- The system will automatically detect if hardware is available and fall back to a simulation mode if not.

 ---